openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 The read and write role can only be removed in case no vPool is using them.
 The DB and Scrub role can not be removed once assigned to a disk.

 ![](../../Images/physicaldiskmanagement.png)

+#### vDisks
+The vDisk tab lists all the vDisks being served by the Storage Router.
+For each vDisk following properties are displayed:
+-   Name: Name of the vDisk.
+-   Size: Size of the vDisk.
+-   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
+-   IOPS: The current amount of IOPS delivered by the vPool to the vDisk.
+-   Read: The current read speed of the vDisk.
+-   Write: The current write speed of the vDisk.
+-   DTL: Status of the Distributed Transaction Log, a copy of the write buffer of the vDisk, on another Storage Router to prevent dataloss.
+The status can be healthy of degraded.